gokulgadkar/gaming-aps-portfolio/README.md

 Collision detection in large 2D spaces with too many objects presents big computational challenges.
 Utilizing Quad-Trees for this purpose offers a more efficient solution compared to using  Red-Black Trees/ hash-maps, specifically in cases which has many objects distributed across large spaces.

 **Data structure**
  1. Quad-Trees: It is a tree data structure that stores information related to each layer.
 Each layer then gets subdivided into 4 quadrants if information exceeds the capacity of each layer.
+When an object is added to a QuadTree, it is placed into the appropriate quadrant based on its coordinates.
+This spatial partitioning significantly reduces the number of comparisons needed to detect collisions, as objects are only compared with others within the same or neighboring quadrants.

 **Comparison with**
 1. **Red-Black trees**: It stores in a order of creation but doesn't maintain data about objects based on its spatial position.
 2. **Hash-Maps**: It doesn't store object data in order of creation/ based on spatial location but is faster in insertion, query and deletion.

-**Working of Quad-Tree**
-Quad-Trees works by dividing the 2D space into 4 quadrants, recursively subdividing each quadrant depending on capacity.
-This hierarchical partitioning allows for efficient organization and retrieval of spatial data.
-When an object is added to a QuadTree, it is placed into the appropriate quadrant based on its coordinates.
-This spatial partitioning significantly reduces the number of comparisons needed to detect collisions, as objects are only compared with others within the same or neighboring quadrants.

 **code**
 - [QuadTree](Codes/qtree.cpp)